rmathena79/democracy/README.md

 - Find an authoritative final count per state to compare my "cleaned" totals to
 - Getting the counts to actually be right; my "cleaned" vote totals are like 5-10% lower than what Wikipedia says they should be
 - Discuss interesting items that don't have special actions
+- Pull those key column names and other strings to constants
+- Consolidate some charting code, it's insanely redundant

 ## Modules Needed
 - zipfile -- seems to already be installed